by Jeff Bryner

 Normally, new albums you create are automatically shared to everyone.
 The auto-created 'mobile uploads' photo album however, wasn't automatically shared to anyone.
 Even friends can't see the album, much less any pictures within it.
 To share you either need to post it on your 'wall' or change the privacy settings of the album via the path: Facebook->Profile->Photos->Album Privacy.

 So given this process what would we look for in forensics to help determine if this was indeed an accident?

 - Was he registered to use his mobile account on Facebook prior to the date in question?
-If not, then he would have had to go to extraordinary lengths to register, upload a picture and share it to the world.

 - Is the process of uploading pictures using a Symbian as I've done different than using a Samsung, or iPhone, or Blackberry, or Windows Mobile?

 - Is the process for today's mobile pictures the same as when this event occurred?